brooks42/pkto/README.md

 A repo for the MTG Pokemon TCG cockatrice XML and supporting materials.

-## New Mechanics and FAQ
+## New Mechanics

 ### Pokémon

 Pokémon is a replacement for the creature type.
-Pokémon act like creatures in all respects.
+Pokémon behave like creatures in all respects.

 ### Trainer

 Trainer is a replacement for the planeswalker type.
-Trainers act like planeswalkers in all respects.
+Trainers behave like planeswalkers in all respects.

+### TM

+TM is a replacement for the aura subtype.
+TMs behave like auras in all respects.

+### Fossil

+Fossil is a replacement for the escape mechanic.
+Fossil behaves like escape in all respects.

 ### Evolution